acedev1/flutter_workmanager/README.md

 void main() {
   Workmanager.initialize(
-    callbackDispatcher, //the top level function.
+    callbackDispatcher, // The top level function, aka Flutter entry point
-    isInDebugMode: true //If enabled it will post a notificiation whenever the job is running.
-Handy for debugging jobs ) runApp(MyApp());
+    isInDebugMode: true // If enabled it will post a notificiation whenever the task is running.
+Handy for debugging tasks ) runApp(MyApp());
 }
 ```

-> The `callbackDispatcher` needs to be either a static function or a top level function for it to work.
+> The `callbackDispatcher` needs to be either a static function or a top level function to be accessible as a Flutter entry point.

-> You should return a boolean value whether the job was successful or not.
+## Android usage

-Now you can register two different kinds of background work:
+Two kinds of background tasks can be registered :
-- **One off task**: These run once
+- **One off task** : runs only once
-- **Periodic tasks**: These run indefinitely with a defined fixed rate
+- **Periodic tasks** : runs indefinitely on a regular basis

 ```
 // One off task registration